Responsibilities of the Respondent

 - The respondent may remain silent during a hearing, but, by doing so, is not immune from a determination of responsibility and sanctions if applicable.

 - The respondent has the right to ask questions of the board, complainant, and witnesses (both their witnesses and the complainant's witnesses).
 All questions must be directed through the board.

 - The respondent shall be allowed to present witnesses, including one character reference, on their own behalf and to be accompanied by a supporter of their own choice.
 The supporter shall be a current faculty, staff, or student member of the Hampshire College community.

-- The respondent shall be provided a copy of the outcome letter, which may also include an accountability and community restoration plan if the respondent is found responsible for violating the Norms of Community Living and Policies.
+- The respondent shall be provided a copy of the outcome letter, which may also include an accountability and community restoration plan if the respondent is found responsible for violating the Code of Conduct.

 - The respondent shall have the right to appeal, as explained in the appeals section.